M. S. Banesh

 M.S.
 Banesh is an Indian poet and novelist writing in Malayalam.
 He is also a documentary filmmaker and journalist.
+Banesh received the Kerala State Television Award for Best Anchor/Interviewer (Current Affairs) at the Kerala State Television Awards 2023, for his programme Truecaller.

 Life

-M. S. Banesh was born at Kodungallur in Thrissur District in Kerala, a southern state in India.
+M. S. Banesh was born at Kodungallur in Thrissur District in Kerala.
 He postgraduated in Malayalam Language and Literature from Maharaja's College, Ernakulam.
-Currently he lives in Cochin.

 Writing career

-M. S. Banesh's first collection of poems, Nenchum Virichu Thala Kunikkunnu, published by DC Books in 2007, established him as a special voice in post-modern Malayalam poetry.
+M. S. Banesh's first collection of poems, Nenchum Virichu Thala Kunikkunnu, published by DC Books in 2007.
 Banesh's poetry collections include Kaathu Shikshikkane (published by DC Books in 2012), Nallayinam Pulaya Acharukal (published by DC Books in 2017) and Perakkavadi (published by DC Books in 2022).
-His novel, Jalabhara Dinarathrangal was published in 2022 by DC Books.
-His second novel Premalepanam was alsoe published by DC Books in 2025.
+His novel, His debut novel, Jalabhara Dinarathrangal (rendered in English as Watery Days and Nights), was published in 2022.
+His second novel Premalepanam was also published by DC Books in 2025.

-His poems have been translated into English and Kannada and are included in several anthologies of Malayalam as well as Indian poetry of the post-modern phase.
-Further, M. S. Banesh won seven Kerala State Television Awards.
-Now he is working as Executive Editor in Keralavision News 24x7 in Cochin, Kerala.
-Earlier he worked as News Editor and Head of the Department of Current Affairs in Jeevan TV, Senior News Producer in Kairali-People TV, and in Kalakaumudi Weekly.